Remaining Competitive in the Changing Defense Supply Chain

 First, the report says, it’s unclear what tangible consequences a contractor will face in the event that their non-compliance with DoD mandates leads to a security breach.
 Because there are so few financial repercussions, the very real risk is that some suppliers will fail to commit the necessary resources to implement their contractual obligations, while others will ignore them altogether.

-To address this risk, Deliver Uncompromised recommends that DoD re-examines financial liability processes for suppliers that fail to take reasonable or timely assurance measures to protect the DoD from threat.
-It also implores the DoD to consider seeking the legislative authority to hold suppliers liable for gross negligence in circumstances where cyber security obligations have not been met.
+To address this risk, Deliver Uncompromised recommends that DoD re-examines financial liability processes for suppliers that fail to take reasonable or timely assurance measures to protect the DoD from a threat.
+It also implores the DoD to consider seeking the legislative authority to hold suppliers liable for gross negligence in circumstances where cybersecurity obligations have not been met.

 Software was identified as a major area of vulnerability for the DoD supply chain, especially given the widespread use of open-source software components with uncertain origins.
 And yet, the report says, the current practice is to absolve users, operators, and even developers from responsibility for security threats arising from software failure.